64kramsystem/personal_notes/topics/rust.md

 // There are more compact ways, but they're not as clear opt.is_none() || opt.unwrap() == value

-// Convenient pattern.
+// Convenient pattern for error handling.
 Companion APIs:
 //
 // - `unwrap_or`:         eagerly evaluated
 // - `unwrap_or_default`: invokes the `default()` (!!)